-I am drawn to the civil justice system and in particular, to the representation of the catastrophically injured, because it is a place where the legal system is open to both rich and poor.
-The contingent fee system, which allows a plaintiff to hire an attorney without paying a fee, unless and until the lawyer wins the case, affords justice to the poorest among us.
+I am drawn to the civil justice system and in particular, to using the contingent fee system, because it is a place where the legal system is open to both rich and poor.
+It allows my clients to have the highest level of legal representation without paying a fee, unless and until I win their cases.

 Hala Gores, Esq.